dooleyb1/ServerSocketKnocking/README.md

 ./knock -h www.tcd.ie -p 80 -f response.txt
 ```

-This will send an HTTP GET request to the webpage _[www.tcd.ie](http://www.tcd.ie)_ at the socket listening at port 80 and log the response to the file _response.txt_.
-This example response can be found within the repository.
+This will send an HTTP GET request to the webpage _[www.tcd.ie](http://www.tcd.ie)_ at the socket listening at port 80 and log the response to the file _[response.txt](https://github.com/dooleyb1/ServerSocketKnocking/blob/master/response.txt)_.

 ## Example (Local Server)